Obituary of Marjorie Hauser

 Marjorie is preceded by her husband, Sherman Hauser, her parents, brother Robert Fisher.
 She is survived by sons John Kettles (Arthur Ly), Marcus Kettles, daughter-in-love Eva, granddaughter Shanti, by neice Andrea Alexander (John Willis), daughter Shelby; neice Nancy Fisher-Cannas, husband Massimo, sons Alex & Michael; Nick Fisher, wife Mary, daughters Isabella & Sophia and a huge extended family including Deborah, Rosemary, Caroline, Nicolai and Tove.
 She will be greatly missed by all.

-A celebration of life will be held on Sunday, November 17th, 2019 from 12:30 -4:30PM at the Dream Inn, 175 W. Cliff Dr, Santa Cruz.To send flowers to the family of Marjorie Hauser, please visit Tribute Store
+A celebration of life will be held on Sunday, November 17th, 2019 from 12:30 -4:30PM at the Dream Inn, 175 W. Cliff Dr, Santa Cruz.To send flowers to the family or plant a tree in memory of Marjorie Hauser, please visit Tribute Store